$\delta$-$r$-Hyperideals and $\phi$-$\delta$-$r$-Hyperideals of Commutative Krasner Hyperrings: Introduction

-After that many researchers studied about hyperstructers \cite{X9,X10,X11}.
-There are different notions of hyperrings.
-In this paper, we consider on our study the Krasner hyperrings.
-If $(\Re,+)$ is a canonical hypergroup, $(\Re,.)$ is a semigroup having $0$ as a bilaterally absorbing element for all elements of $\Re$ and $.$ is distributive with respect to $+$ then $(G,+,.)$ is known Krasner hyperring \cite{X12}.
+After that, many papers and books concerning hyperstructure theory have appeared in literature \cite{corsini,corsini1,davvaz,davvaz1,davvaz2,vougiouklis}.
+Although there are different types of hyperrings, in this paper, we consider the Krasner hyperrings \cite{X12} which are one of the most important studied class of hyperrings.
+If $(\Re,+)$ is a canonical hypergroup, $(\Re,\cdot)$ is a semigroup having $0$ as a bilaterally absorbing element for all elements of $\Re$ and $\cdot$ is distributive with respect to $+$, then $(G,+,\cdot)$ is known as Krasner hyperring (see \cite{krasner1}).
+After Krasner introduced the definition of hyperring, the study of hyperrings has been of great importance and has a multitude of applications to other disciplines, for example see \cite{d1,d2,massouros2}.
+Students of Krasner, namely Jean Mittas and D. Stratigopoulos, well-known authors, have studied hyperrings and hyperfields.
+Other names can be also quoted in this respect with nice contributions: P. Corsini, C. Massouros, A. Nakassis, T. Vougiouklis, T. Koguentsof, A. Dramalidis, S. Spartalis, B. Davvaz, R. Ameri, V. Leoreanu-Fotea, I. Cristea, G. Pinotsis, Y. Kemprasit and many others.
+Some fundamental notions and results in the theory of hyperrings can be found in \cite{davvaz3,Massouros1,nakassis,mirela,vougiouklis1}.